-ARTICLE 3: Shall the Town of Fremont raise and appropriate as an operating budget, not including appropriations by special warrant articles and other appropriations voted separately, the amounts set forth on the budget posted with the warrant or as amended by vote of the first session, for the purposes set forth therein, totaling \$2,599,038?
+ARTICLE 3: Shall the Town of Fremont raise and appropriate as an operating budget, not including appropriations by special warrant articles and other appropriations voted separately, the amounts set forth on the budget posted with the warrant or as amended by vote of the first session, for the purposes set forth therein, totaling \$2,621,247?
 Should this article be defeated, the default budget shall be \$2,452,659 which is the same as last year, with certain adjustments required by previous action of the Town of Fremont or by law or the governing body may hold one special meeting, in accordance with RSA 40:13, X and XVI, to take up the issue of a revised operating budget only.

 Note: This operating budget warrant article does not include appropriations contained in ANY other warrant articles.
-The Selectmen recommend this appropriation 2-1.
-The Budget Committee recommends this appropriation 5-0.
-(Majority vote required.)
+The Selectmen's vote to recommend this appropriation was 1-1.
+The Budget Committee does not recommend this appropriation 4-3.
+(Majority vote required).
+As amended at Deliberative Session.

 This is the total operating budget for the Town of Fremont.
 This article is referred to as the master budget article and is the sum total of all operating budgets, excluding warrant articles.
 The full budget detail can be found on the State Form MS-7, which is available on the Town's website, in the 2010 Annual Town Report, or a printed copy can be obtained at the Selectmen's Office.
+Changes to the operating budget made at Deliberative Session included adding \$15,000 to General Government Buildings for a new key fob entry system at the Fremont Safety Complex; \$2,750 to Financial Administration for Deputy Tax Collector hourly wages; and \$4,459 to Executive for Deputy Town Clerk clerical wages.